daniellovell/AMSDesignBench/README.md

 ## Reproducibility

 Runs are designed to be deterministic.
 The randomization of SPICE netlists is controlled by per-item seeds, which are derived from `meta.json` and logged with each result.
 This ensures that evaluations can be reproduced consistently given the same dataset and configuration.

+## Families and Templates

+- Families: The harness supports multiple evaluation families under each split (e.g., `data/dev/analysis`, `data/dev/debugging`, `data/dev/design`).
+Family directories contain items (e.g., `ota/ota001/`) with family-specific `questions.jsonl`, `rubrics/`, and `refs.json`.
+- Shared templates: Common circuit sources live under `data/<split>/templates/` (e.g., `data/dev/templates/ota/ota001/`).
+Place canonical artifacts there (`netlist.sp`, `inventory.json`, optionally `design.adl`, `veriloga.va`).
+- Referencing templates:
+  - In each item’s `meta.json`, set `"template_path": "../../templates/<family>/<item_id>"` (relative to the item directory).
+  - In `questions.jsonl`, set `"artifact_path"` to the desired artifact in the template (e.g., `../../templates/ota/ota001/netlist.sp`).
+If omitted, the harness falls back to the local artifact filename.
+  - The harness resolves inventory from the template if `template_path` is defined; otherwise it uses a local `inventory.json` if present.

+This structure avoids duplication across families while keeping family-specific prompts, rubrics, and refs close to their items.

+### Debugging family

+- For items under `data/<split>/debugging/...`, the harness can programmatically inject faults into the template netlist.
+- The initial fault type is a device polarity swap (NMOS↔PMOS).
+For each debugging question with `modality: "spice_netlist"`, the runner loads the template `netlist.sp` and deterministically flips the model of one randomly chosen MOS device (`nch`↔`pch` or `NMOS`↔`PMOS`).
+- The injected `swapped_id`, `from_type`, and `to_type` are passed to the judge via `refs`, enabling rubric/LLM-as-judge to verify that the answer names the correct device and fix.

+### Design family

+- For items under `data/<split>/design/...`, prompts ask the model to synthesize a structure/netlist.
+No artifact is required; rubric checks focus on topology description and presence of a plausible SPICE-like netlist.